camel-cdr/rvv-bench/README.md

 ## Contributing

+If you have a rvv 0.7.1 supporting board (which is as of now almoat certain), make sure to use a rvv 0.7.2 compatible toolchain.
+I've used [this one](https://github.com/brucehoult/riscv-gnu-toolchain) for development.

 Here are some suggestions of things that still need to be done.

 * contribute a measurement of a new CPU to: https://github.com/camel-cdr/rvv-bench-results